'It's over for Pogba at Man Utd' - Raiola makes shocking claim ahead of Red Devils' Champions League decider | Goal.com

 Paul Pogba's time at Manchester United is coming to an end, his agent Mino Raiola has said.

-Asked about the midfielder's future at the club, Raiola said in an interview with Tuttosport : "It's over".
+Asked about the midfielder's future at the club, Raiola said in an interview with Tuttosport: "I can say that it’s over for Paul Pogba at Manchester United.

+He added: "Paul is unhappy with Man United as he is no longer able to express himself in the way that he would like and as he is expected to.
+Paul needs a new team, a change of air.

+"He is under contract for the next 18 months and it will expire in the summer of 2022."

-The 27-year-old, whose contract at Old Trafford expires in summer 2022, has been constantly linked with a move away from the club since his arrival from Juventus in 2016.
+The 27-year-old has been constantly linked with a move away from the club since his arrival from Juventus in 2016.

 Pogba has made 13 appearances in all competitions for the Red Devils this season, but he has been included in Ole Gunnar Solskjaer's starting XI just six times.